Bose polarons as relativistic Unruh-DeWitt detectors: Entanglement harvesting from Bose-Einstein condensates

 where $\delta\hat{\rho}(\Lambda^\pm) \equiv \int \dd^4\mf x\, \Lambda^\pm(\mf x) \delta \hat{\rho}(\mf x)$ are the smeared field observable localized by the spacetime functions $\Lambda^-(\mf x) = \chi(t)f(\bm x) e^{-i \Omega t}$ and $\Lambda^+(\mf x) = \Lambda^-(\mf x)^*$.
 The shape of the wavefunction $(\psi_g^*\psi_e)(\bm x)$ determines the spatial localization of the observables probed, and $\chi(t)$ their extension in time, encoding expected values of local operators of algebraic QFT in directly accessible physical quantities.

-\lettersec{Experimental implementation}The experimental system of ultracold mixtures offers a broad range of control parameters, which we will discuss in the context of UDW detectors and relativistic quantum fields.
-As a very suitable combination of species, we propose a potassium–rubidium mixture \cite{FirstKRb2016}, where species-selective trapping of ${}^{39}$K in a light-shift potential realizes the trapped impurity, while ${}^{87}$Rb acts as the substrate for the phononic relativistic quantum field \cite{barceloAnalogueGravity2005}.
-The large fine-structure splitting of rubidium allows for the realization of dipole potentials utilizing the existence of a tune-out wavelength \cite{MO_tuneoutwavelength}, i.e., the light-shift potential is only seen by potassium atoms.
-The trap frequencies can be tuned from a few hundred hertz to several tens of kilohertz.
+\lettersec{Experimental platform}The experimental system of ultracold mixtures offers a broad range of control parameters, which we will discuss in the context of UDW detectors and relativistic quantum fields.
+As a very suitable combination of species, we propose a potassium–rubidium mixture \cite{FirstKRb2016}, where species-selective trapping of ${}^{41}$K in a light-shift potential realizes the trapped impurity, while ${}^{87}$Rb acts as the substrate for the phononic relativistic quantum field \cite{barceloAnalogueGravity2005}.
+The large fine-structure splitting of rubidium allows for the realization of species selective dipole potentials utilizing the existence of a tune-out wavelength \cite{MO_tuneoutwavelength}, i.e., the light-shift potential is only seen by potassium atoms.
+The trap frequencies, realized with optical tweezers \cite{MO_Endres2016OneDimensionalTweezerArray,MO_Kaufman2021QuantumScienceTweezers} or large-period optical lattices \cite{MO_lattices_RevModPhys}, can be tuned from a few hundred hertz to several tens of kilohertz.

-Additionally, the $s$-wave scattering length for rubidium is $a_{bb}\sim 100\,a_0$, where $a_0$ is the Bohr radius, combined with the low three-body loss rates, allows for the preparation of large and high-density Bose--Einstein condensates in two and three spatial dimensions \cite{MO_rb_2D,Mo_Streed2006LargeAtomNumberBEC}.
-For the reported peak density $\rho_0\sim 5\times10^{14}\,\mathrm{atoms}\,\mathrm{cm}^{-3}$, the speed of sound is $c_\tc{s}\sim 4.4\,\mathrm{mm/s}$ and the healing length is $\xi\sim 120\,\mathrm{nm}$.
-Length scales larger than $\xi$ are well captured by the relativistic (phononic) approximation.
+Additionally, the $s$-wave scattering length for rubidium is $a_{bb}=100.4(1)\,a_0$, where $a_0$ is the Bohr radius, combined with the low three-body loss rate, allows for the preparation of large and high-density Bose--Einstein condensates \cite{Mo_Streed2006LargeAtomNumberBEC}.
+For the reported peak density $\rho_0 = 5\times10^{14}\,\mathrm{atoms}\,\mathrm{cm}^{-3}$, the speed of sound is $c_\tc{s}\sim 4.2\,\mathrm{mm/s}$ and the healing length is $\xi\sim 120\,\mathrm{nm}$.
+Length scales larger than $\xi$ are well captured by the relativistic (phononic) approximation, a prerequisite for the analogy to relativistic quantum field theory.
 Additionally, temperatures of the order of nK ensure that the zero temperature approximation is valid for short temporal coupling.